NetNut Review

 The little squirrel packs a punch.
 The proxy networks we tried are large and perform well, aside from some timeout issues.
 And if you require ISP proxies, it’s one of the best developed options in the market in terms of features.

 Proxies aside, improvements are needed.
-This applies especially to the user experience side of things: documentation is lacking, setup instructions unfriendly, and customer support has limited working hours.
+This applies especially to the user experience side of things: the setup widget is barely functional and customer support has limited working hours.
 There’s also the matter of pricing plans that start from hundreds of dollars and are no longer competitive in the entry range.

 That said, NetNut’s parent company has been shedding away its other properties to focus on the proxy business.
 This means more marketing budget, more products, and an overall push to grow.
 We’re already start to see new scraping APIs emerge from the workshop.